An explicit version of Chen's theorem and the linear sieve: Results on primes in arithmetic progressions

 Letting $\sum^*$ denote the sum over all primitive characters, we then have

-where in the second inequality we used that $\varphi(ab)\ge\varphi(a)\varphi(b)$ and in the third inequality we used Lemma \ref{muphilem}.
-To finish off, one repeats the argument on pages 1929 and 1930 of \cite{Akbary}, whereby \cite[Theorem 1.2]{Akbary} and partial summation give
+where in the second inequality we used that $\varphi(ab)\ge\varphi(a)\varphi(b)$ and in the third inequality we used Lemma \ref{muphilem} and that $H$ is an increasing function in the range of interest.
+To finish off, one repeats the argument from \cite[pp. 1929--1930]{Akbary}, whereby \cite[Theorem 1.2]{Akbary} and partial summation give

 This proves the lemma. \end{proof}

 We now convert the above result into a statement involving $\pi(x)$.